Dee66/VectorScan/docs/VectorScan.md

 1. **Local validation** – engineers run VectorScan before pushing to Git, catching regressions early.
 2. **CI guardrails** – integrate VectorScan into lightweight CI jobs for fast feedback before full VectorGuard policy suites execute.

+## Observability & telemetry

+VectorScan emits structured telemetry that makes the Compliance Score, Network Exposure Score, and IAM Drift Report actionable.
+Run `tools/vectorscan/vectorscan.py --json` (or `scripts/run_scan.sh`, which records the same fields inside `VectorGuard_Audit_Ledger`) and capture `metrics`, `violations`, and `iam_drift_report` for dashboards and alerting. `metrics.compliance_score` already applies the configurable IAM drift penalty so the score in your observability stack mirrors what auditors read in the ledger.

+Refer to `docs/observability.md` for instrumentation patterns, field definitions, and template scripts that push the telemetry into your favorite metrics backend.
+The document also explains how to persist the audit ledger alongside the signed bundle so downstream teams have an auditable pipeline entry to cite during incident reviews or governance meetings.
+The repository now emits `metrics/vector_scan_metrics.json` and `metrics/vector_scan_metrics_summary.json` automatically so compliance and monitoring teams can grab both a detailed log and an aggregated snapshot without extra glue.

 ## Gumroad Distribution & Entitlement Flow

 The VectorScan project keeps a free Gumroad listing that delivers `vectorscan-free.zip` with SHA256 and cosign metadata.
 Each release bundle is signed by the `.github/workflows/vectorscan-distribution.yml` matrix, so the Gumroad download matches the CI-signed artifact.
 The listing description also reminds buyers to verify the checksum/signature and follow the Audit Ledger instructions in `docs/run_scan.md` (see below).